 1. Brooklyn Heights, Cobble Hill, DUMBO, Downtown: +24% (median: $1.24 million)

-Sales increased 38% versus second quarter 2016, to 211.
+Sales increased by 38% versus the second quarter of 2016, to 211.
 Inventory fell 13% to 196, and days on the market was down 5% to 64.
 New development sales were strong, and the average condo price was the highest on record.
-In fact, the condo market metrics were markedly stronger, and prices are the most expensive versus the other parts of Brooklyn.
+The condo market metrics were markedly stronger, and prices are the most expensive versus the other parts of Brooklyn.